milk531/RAPIRO/README.md

 ##The difference between original  firmware and  this  firmware.
  1. Motion No. is 2 digits #Mnn. (evilbluechickens-san )
  2. Added Servo off command #H. (evilbluechickens-san )
- 3. Added Read Analog port. #An
+ 3. Added Read Analog port #An. n is 6 or 7.
- 4. Added Version Info. #V
+ 4. Added Version Info #V. Response is #Ver00.
  5. Motion data moved to Flash.
+Some motions can be added.
  6. User trim data was separated into include file.

 |       |Org    | This |